tri-cods/html-css/sections/rules.md

 The lines within the curly braces (i.e. `{ }`) are called **selectors**, and they change the formatting of the elements in the HTML document.
 Each selector ends in a semicolon (`;`).

 Note the different syntax being used for the different rule sets.
 The bottom two are specific kinds of rule sets called **classes** and **ids**.
-In general, classes and ids allow for more specific styling - more on these soon!
+In general, classes and ids allow for more specific styling—more on these soon!

 ## ACTIVITY
 Copy and paste the CSS above into your `style.css` file and re-save the file.
 Then open or refresh your `index.html` file in your browser and see what happens.